Humboldt Broncos bus crash: Film

 Canadian documentary news program W5 aired a segment called "The Humboldt Driver" in October 2021 which detailed the crash, included an interview with Sidhu, and examined the Canadian trucking industry.
 In 2025, survivor Ryan Straschnitzki debuted the television documentary series We Were Broncos, profiling his perseverance in rebuilding his life and beginning to compete in adaptive wheelchair sports, on AMI-tv.

+Television

+In 2026, the families of the victims and survivors raised concerns over an eight-part Netflix series which appeared to mirror the crash and its impact on the community and survivors.
+The news release about the show stated that it was about a bus crash that took the lives of the coach and several players of a small town in Minnesota where hockey is everything, and how the coach’s widow coaches a new team.

 Legacy

 It was reported in July 2018 that the province of Alberta would consult the public and industry stakeholders about reforms to the province's trucking industry.
 Proposed changes would include mandatory training for commercial truckers and an end to the practice of allowing companies to operate on Alberta roads for 60 days before they meet safety standards.

 Intersection improvements

 The Saskatchewan government hired a private consulting firm to do a safety assessment of the intersection where the crash occurred, after the RCMP and Ministry of Highways finished their crash investigation.
 The consultants note that the existing "alignment of trees, power poles and the horizon could lead to 'tunnel vision' for drivers"; in particular a group of trees on private property, which "obstructs the view of drivers approaching from the south and east—the same directions the bus and semi-trailer were coming from when they collided".
 Human fatigue was also considered, since "motorists travelling Highway 335 could assume it's an uncontrolled intersection and 'overlook' the stop sign...since it's the only major intersection for more than 20 kilometres in either direction".
 The government said it would implement the full list of recommendations, include Highway 335 rumble strips, and widened shoulders.